 He won the Abbiati award in 2013 for his performances of Verdi, the Maschera d’oro, the “Opera Star” international opera award, the Zenatello award at the Arena in Verona, the Pertile award, the Lugo award, the Prandelli award, the Mascagni award, the Tiberini d’oro award and the ISO d’oro.

 His recordings are available in a range of DVDs released by Deutsche Grammophon, Unitel and Opus Arte.

-His most recent engagements include Simon Boccanegra in London, Genoa and Vienna, Ernani and La Traviata at La Scala, the Verdi Requiem conducted by Riccardo Muti in Tokyo, Baden-Baden and at the Salzburg Festival, Aida at La Fenice in Venice, a concert performance of Aida in Chicago with the Chicago Symphony Orchestra conducted by Muti.
-The 2019/2020 season includes the Verdi Opera Gala in Piacenza, concert performances of Giovanna d’Arco at La Monnaie and of Ernani in Lyon, Paris and Vichy, the Verdi Requiem with Muti conducting the Chicago Symphony Orchestra at the Musikverein in Vienna, Carmen at La Fenice in Venice, Un ballo in maschera at the Wiener Staatsoper and no less than four operas at La Scala: opening the season with Tosca alongside Anna Netrebko, Il Trovatore, La Traviata and La Gioconda.
+His most recent engagements include Simon Boccanegra in London, Genoa and Vienna, Ernani and La Traviata at La Scala, the Verdi Requiem conducted by Riccardo Muti in Tokyo, Baden-Baden and at the Salzburg Festival, Aida at La Fenice in Venice and as a concert performance in Chicago with the Chicago Symphony Orchestra conducted by Muti.
+The 2019/2020 season includes the Verdi Opera Gala in Piacenza, concert performances of Giovanna d’Arco at La Monnaie and of Ernani in Lyon, Paris and Vichy, the Verdi Requiem with Muti conducting the Chicago Symphony Orchestra at the Musikverein in Vienna, Carmen at La Fenice in Venice, Un ballo in maschera at the Wiener Staatsoper and three operas at La Scala: opening the season with Tosca, Il Trovatore and La Gioconda.